crossclassify/xc-sdk-android/README.md

 #### Form Analytics With EpoxyRecyclerView
 More steps to integrate with recycler view.
+Use this in case that your form is inside EpoxyRecyclerView.
 ##### EpoxyModelClass
 - Here is an idea for integration with EpoxyRecyclerView
 - Create your model with these attributes